 Description of Program of Study

-The DAAS department head will function as graduate adviser for the concentration.
+The department’s director will function as graduate adviser for the minor.

 Certification of successful completion

 Successful completion of the graduate minor will be monitored by African American Studies.